Spencer Boyd

 Spencer Paul Boyd (born June 26, 1995) is an American professional stock car racing driver and team owner.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 76 Chevrolet Silverado RST for Freedom Racing Enterprises, a team he co-owns with Chris Miller.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 76 Chevrolet Silverado RST for Freedom Racing Enterprises, a team he co-owns with Chris Miller.
 Boyd has also previously competed in the NASCAR Cup Series and NASCAR Xfinity Series.

 Racing career

 Early career

 Starting at the age of four in dirt bike racing, Boyd moved up to go-karts a year later.
 In 2009, he moved up to Legends car racing at Charlotte Motor Speedway and Rockingham Speedway, winning championships at The Rock in 2011 and 2012.
 From there, Boyd moved up to Pro Trucks and limited late models at Hickory Motor Speedway.